-Nick Bianco (Mature) is a small-time hood who can't get a job in the straight world due to his criminal record, and thus is having problems supporting his wife and two small children.
-So as the movie begins he's returning to a life of crime by robbing a jewelry store in a New York skyscraper.
+Nick Bianco (Mature) is a small-time New York City hood who can't get a job in the straight world due to his criminal record, and thus is having problems supporting his wife and two small children.
+So as the film begins, he's returning to a life of crime by robbing a jewelry store on Christmas Eve.
 Unfortunately he is shot and wounded at the scene and arrested.
-Prosecutor Louis D'Angelo (Donlevy) offers Nick a deal if he'll inform on other crooks, but Nick refuses, content with the mob's offer to take care of his wife and kids while he's in the slammer.
+Assistant DA Louis D'Angelo (Donlevy) offers Nick a deal if he will inform on other crooks, but Nick refuses, content with the mob's offer to take care of his wife and kids while he's in the slammer.

-Unfortunately Nick finds out while in prison that the mob completely failed to look after his wife and kids, his broke and despairing wife killed herself, and his children have been sent to an orphanage.
+However, Nick finds out while in prison that the mob has completely failed to look after his wife and kids; his broke and despairing wife has killed herself and his children have been sent to an orphanage.
 Bitter at the betrayal and desperate to get his kids back, Nick belatedly accepts D'Angelo's deal and gets paroled.
-One of the people he informs on is Tommy Udo (Widmark), a seething psychopath of a villain with a very unsettling, giggling laugh.
-Thus Nick is horrified when he finds out that Udo was acquitted at the murder trial where Nick testified, and consequently is free and bent on revenge, putting Nick's life – along with those of his kids, and his new wife Nettie (Colleen Gray) – in dire peril.
+One of the people he informs on is Tommy Udo (Widmark), a seething psychopath of a villain with a highly unsettling, giggling laugh.
+Nick is therefore horrified to learn that Udo was acquitted at the same murder trial where Nick testified, and consequently is out free and bent on revenge, putting Nick's life – along with those of his kids, and his new wife Nettie (Colleen Gray) – in dire peril.

 Not to be confused with the trope Kiss of Death, which is not featured in this movie.

-- Agonizing Stomach Wound: Discussed Trope, as unhinged Tommy Udo says he likes to shoot victims in the stomack to see them suffer.
+- Agonizing Stomach Wound: Discussed Trope, as unhinged Tommy Udo says he likes to shoot victims in the stomach to see them suffer.

 - Arch-Enemy: Tommy is none too pleased with Nick after Nick testifies against him.